ropitz/experiments/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ropitz/experiments/master)

 This repo contains:
-- working versions of the data contributors / advanced users interface for the DataArc tool, built on jupyter notebooks
+- a basic jupyter notebook to explore the data and concepts used in the project
 - the project's scope notes which document the concepts in the projects concept map
 - static copies of the project's datasets, available as json files
 - a static copy of the project's concept map, available as a gml file